Barrett's Esophagus (cont.)

 Why is it critical to be accurate in the diagnosis of Barrett's esophagus?

 When a patient is referred for endoscopy in which screening for Barrett's esophagus is to be done, it is important that any inflammation or ulcerations first be healed with the help of acid-suppressing drugs given for at least six weeks.
 Most commonly this is a double daily dose of a PPI.
 There are two reasons to eliminate the inflammation first before diagnosing Barrett's.
 One is that Barrett's can be hidden beneath the inflamed, ulcerated lining.
 The second is that the changes that occur with inflammation of the esophageal lining may mimic dysplasia and, therefore, may lead to a falsely positive diagnosis of dysplasia.

 In the initial diagnosis of Barrett's esophagus, the endoscopist (the doctor performing endoscopy) needs to provide the pathologist with three landmarks so that a precise diagnosis of Barrett's can be made.

 The reason that such precise descriptions need to be made is because a false positive diagnosis of Barrett's may have serious implications.
-Thus, the diagnosis of Barrett's esophagus can lead to higher cost of obtaining life, health, and disability insurance, or sometimes difficulty in getting insurance at all.
+Thus, the diagnosis of Barrett's esophagus can lead to higher cost of obtaining life, health, and disability insurance.
 On the other hand, it's important to know when Barrett's is, in fact, present so that the patient can be enrolled in a proper surveillance program.